openrally/openrally/README.md

 GPX is also a format with many existing tools for converting.

 ### But GPX is XML and XML is too verbose...
 It's true that XML *can* be more verbose than a binary format.
 However, once image data for tulips and notes fields are included, the weight of the XML text is negligible.
-Keep in mind, this is an *interchange* format, not the required format for storage or network transfer.
-As such, ease of use is paramount.
+Keep in mind, this is an *interchange* format, not the required format for storage or network transfer, which are entirely int he domain of the user.
+As an interchange format, ease of use is paramount.

 ## What's new in v1.0-Cross-Country-DRAFT:
 * Separation of cross-country tags from road rally tags